 You're likely to wear your wireless headphones for hours at a time, so you'll want to make sure they're comfortable.
 If you have larger ears, you'll want to make sure you get headphones that can accommodate them.
 Our comfort scores are a good guide for this, but if you can manage to try them on before you buy that's even better, as everyone's ears are a bit different.

 What is Active Noise Cancellation?

 We all know that sound travels in the form of waves.
 Active noise cancellation takes advantage of that characteristic by emitting opposite waves in order to drown out the noise.
-Every pair of noise cancelling headphones has a small microphone inside the earcup that listens to all of the outside noise that has managed to penetrate the headphones themselves.
+Every pair of noise cancelling headphones has a small microphone (or, microphones) located either on the outside or inside of the earcup that listens to all of the outside noise that has managed to penetrate the headphones themselves.
 It analyzes this sound and instantly emits an opposite sound wave that cancels those sounds out.
 This is an imperfect technology: no noise cancelling headphones will be able to eliminate 100% of ambient noise.
 However, they can greatly reduce the ambient noise you hear, both decreasing distractions and vastly improving the sound quality of the music you're listening to.

 When Does Active Noise Cancelling Excel?

 Active noise cancellation is great at eliminating what might be called background din: car and airplane engines, humming refrigerators, and background conversations happening more than 10 feet away.

 Active noise cancellation isn't as effective for what you might call acute noise.
 This would include sudden bangs and conversations happening within ~10 feet of you.
 All of these sounds will still be very muffled and not nearly as loud as they would be normally.
 In fact, with a good pair of noise cancelling headphones you likely won't even be able to understand someone that is talking right next to you, you'll just know that they're saying something.